 Elite Airways flies in and out of the Newark Liberty International Airport (EWR), situated just over the Hudson River from Manhattan.
 With Broadway’s year-round performances, Radio City Music Hall, and the East End’s hot museums and art galleries, the entertainment never ends – making New York City perfect for group outings, family vacations, weekend shopping excursions, and nights simply spent “out on the town.”

-Elite Airways offers nonstop jet service between Vero Beach, FL, and Newark, NJ on Mondays and Fridays.
-Please refer to the Elite Airways website for exact days and departure and arrival times between Newark (EWR) and Vero Beach (VRB).
+Elite Airways offers twice-weekly nonstop jet service to Vero Beach Florida and 1x weekly service to St. Augustine Florida.
+The airline also offers nonstop service to Melbourne-Orlando Florida through April 2022.
+Please refer to the online schedule for exact days and departure and arrival times.
 Click here to check flight availability.

-Newark Liberty International Airport is located at 3 Brewster Road in Newark, New Jersey.
-The ticket counter is located in Terminal B, Level 3, by Door Number 4 and Porter Airlines.
-Arriving passengers may collect their baggage at Level 1, Carousel 1 (unless directed otherwise).
+Newark Liberty International Airport is located at 3 Brewster Road in Newark, New Jersey and serves as a key airport for the tri-state and NYC area.
+The ticket counter is located in Terminal B, Level 3, by Door Number 4.
+Arriving passengers may collect their baggage at Level 1, Carousel 1, unless directed otherwise.
 Click here for airport website.

 The greater New York City area is home to some of our country’s most popular landmarks and attractions.
 Transportation options range from taxis and ferry boats to subways and trains.
 Double decker tour buses offer scenic views of skyscrapers, city streets, parks and museums.
 Click here to sign up for our email newsletter for this route.